bradomics/niftyCommands/README.md

 # niftyCommands
-A collection of nifty terminal commands
+A collection of nifty terminal commands.